8 things you need to know before taking out a loan

 4. Can I pay back a loan early?

-Paying your loan off early might save you money on interest but you could be charged for doing so.
-You should speak to your bank to find out how much it would cost you, if you paid off your loan before the end of your agreed term.
+If you’re thinking about paying off your loan early, speak to your bank to find out how much it might cost to pay it off before the end of your agreed term.

 5. Can I change my mind about a loan?